-- The acceptable usage policy defines a set of rules for the Common Repository users, which give direction how to use the CR system in an optimal way, leading to good system response times, high reliability and an efficient use of the available IT resources.
+- The acceptable usage policy defines a set of rules for Common Repository users, which give direction how to use the CR system in an optimal way, leading to good system response times, high reliability, and an efficient use of available IT resources.

 - AEMPS has developed a tool to automatically download from the Common Repository via the API.
 The tool is available for other NCAs free-of-charge.
 More information can be found here.
 Please inform Jose Manuel Simarro from AEMPS (firstname.lastname@example.org) if you have downloaded the tool.